houseman/houseman.github.io/README.md

 - Recommendations (given the user's context, retrieve product recommendations and return to frontend)
 - Advertising (given the user's context, retrieve sponsored product recommendations or banner ads and return to frontend)

-In addition to these shopfront components, additional marketing tech also falls within this teams purview:
+In addition to these shopfront components, some marketing tech also falls within this teams purview:
 - Catalogue data feeds to third-party aggregators (such as for example Google Marketplace, and others)
 - Messaging integrations (event-based synchronisation of data to a third-party communications provider for delivery of email and push notifications)
 - Contend Delivery (serve images through a CDN that supports on-the-fly transformations)